covid19sequencesearch/covid19sequencesearch.github.io/README.md

 # Betacoronavirus sequence search embed

-This is an embeddable component that you can include into your website to add a non-coding RNA sequence search.
+This is an embeddable component that you can include into your website to add a Betacoronavirus sequence search.

 The component sends search requests to EBI-backed API, run on EBI cloud infrastructure.
 It uses NHMMER, CMSCAN and also adds text search functionality, backed by EBI Lucene text search plugin.